-The remaining \$1,085,000 in expenditures from the fund represented grants to two nonprofit organizations.
-In Fiscal Year 2017, the Court awarded grants of \$400,000 to the Ohio Legal Assistance Foundation and \$685,000 to the Ohio Lawyers Assistance Program.
-These grants represent 4.46 percent and 7.64 percent respectively, of the expenditures from the fund.
+The remaining \$1,085,000 in expenditures from the fund represented grants to two nonprofit organizations that assist the Supreme Court in providing oversight of the Ohio bench and bar and in the administration of justice.
+In Fiscal Year 2018, the Court awarded grants of \$400,000 to the Ohio Legal Assistance Foundation and \$685,000 to the Ohio Lawyers Assistance Program.
+These grants represent 4.15% and 7.11% respectively, of the expenditures from the fund.